Ykillz/git_cheatsheet/ReadMe.md

 ```bash
 git init REPO-NAME
 ```bash
-- creates a repositrory called REPO-NAME
+-creates a repositrory called REPO-NAME

 This line will be deleted next